shpookas/weather_scraper/README.md

 Minikube start
 Minikube status
 ```

-Then start by depoying the application in the following manner (all of the deployments have been done to the default namespace);
+Clone this repository and start by depoying the application in the following manner (all of the deployments have been done to the default namespace in minikube cluster);

 1. Deploy Zookeeper (located under kafka-zookeeper folder)
   ```